 How to Apply:

 3)Start application for Student Pilot Certificate--Getting a Student Pilot Certificate is a multi-step process which typically takes 6-8 weeks.
 Student pilot certificates issued after April 1, 2016 do not expire.
 If you currently hold a certificate which will expire before 31 Aug 2022, you need to get a new one issued.
-There is no charge to create an account and begin the process.
+There is no charge to create an account and begin the certificate application process.
 Go to https://iacra.faa.gov/IACRA/Default.aspx to create an account and begin application.
-Got to https://iacra.faa.gov/IACRA/HelpandInfo.aspx?id=5 for help on creating account and applying for a student pilot certificate.
+Go to https://iacra.faa.gov/IACRA/HelpandInfo.aspx?id=5 for help on creating account and applying for a student pilot certificate.
 If selected to attend, you will have to provide copy of your student pilot certificate to activity staff by the 31 March initial deposit date.

 Actively participate in 80% of the contact hours and not dismissed early for behavior